adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 fantastically in practice, so that's what we used.

 To simplify the problem we broke it up into two stages and tackled each stage individually.
-This actually turned out to be useful in multiple ways, even thought it might affect how "optimal" the resulting timetable is.
+This actually turned out to be a good idea in multiple ways, even thought it might affect how "optimal" the resulting timetable is.
 The two stages were:

   - Stage 1: generate a "valid" (we will define this more formally later) lecture arrangement across the time slots and rooms, and